-On the other hand, after many years of familiarity with them I feel I can identify a few less obvious features at a level below personality.
-For one, their orientation toward life tended to be what I would call philosophical or spiritual (not religious); that is, they were not much concerned with achievement, material possessions, competition, their status in society, what others thought of them and imposing their will and beliefs on others.
-They all exhibited high integrity, positive living values, a sense of personal responsibility, were obviously compassionate toward others and could readily elicit trust from those with whom they interacted, including their counseling clients.
-While these traits are not truly unique or rare, they were nevertheless shared by almost all CAI ‘s long-term intuitives, excluding only a few who had been qualified for expertness but were still on probation and eventually released.
+On the other hand, after many years of familiarity with them I feel I can identify a few less obvious features apart from personality and intelligence.
+For one, their orientation toward life tended to be what I would call philosophical or spiritual (not religious); that is, they were not much concerned with achievement, material possessions, competition, their status in society, what others thought of them and imposing their beliefs on others.
+All exhibited positive living values, a sense of personal responsibility, high integrity and a natural compassion toward others.
+They readily elicited trust from those with whom they interacted, including their counseling clients.
+While these positive traits are not unique or rare among the general populace, they were nevertheless shared by virtually all CAI ‘s long-term expert intuitives.

-This characterization is necessarily my own subjective impression, of course, and it may not hold for expert intuitives everywhere.
-Indeed, I was the one who screened and selected them to join the staff, so I may be biased when stating these common qualities.
+This characterization is necessarily my own impression, of course, and I cannot claim it to hold for expert intuitives everywhere.
+Indeed, I was the one who screened and selected them so I could be biased in stating these qualities.

-On the other hand, CAI’s intuitives differed from one another in the mode by which they accessed intuitive information.
-About one-third functioned from a fully conscious state, so that inquiries with them appeared no different than an ordinary interview or conversation except in content.
+On the other hand, CAI’s intuitives differed greatly from one another in the mode by which they accessed intuitive information.
+About one-third functioned from a fully conscious state so that an inquiries with them could not be distinguished from an ordinary conversation or interview.
 Another third worked from a full trance state, usually termed channeling or mediumship, in which they were obviously unconscious; they appeared to be talking in their sleep and had little or no later memory for what they had spoken while they were “out.”
 Their trance speech sometimes appeared to come from a distinct being or personality other than their own.
-The last third operated in an intermediate mode, a light trance or similar semi-conscious state they appeared to be fully present, spoke in their own voice and could converse freely with the inquirer, though they often lapsed briefly into a meditative state before answering the questions posed to them.
+The last third operated in an intermediate mode, a light trance or semi-conscious state.
+They appeared to be fully present, spoke in their own voice and could converse freely with the inquirer, though they often lapsed briefly into a meditative state before answering the questions posed to them.